45mg/delta_t1/README.md

 ## Setup

 Clone this repo in a clean Unix environment.
 It may be helpful to create a Docker image or chroot directory for this purpose.

+## General Info

+### Improvements

+I have improved on the basic instructions in several instances -

+- The use of a Makefile for installation, instead of a regular Bash script -
+    - allows for easier installation.
+    - By adding scripts to PATH, the aliases themselves can just call these scripts.
+The alternative would be to put all the code in every user's .bashrc, cluttering their configuration files with several hundred lines of code.
+    - Automated uninstallation (`make uninstall`) is also possible.

+- `fees.txt` is stored in its own directory for each student - If the `fees.txt` file for each student is placed directly inside their home directory, they can easily forge transactions by writing to the file, UNLESS the write-permissions for both the file AND the enclosing directory (their home directory) are removed.
+However, removing write permissions for the home directory will prevent the student from creating files/directories in their home directory!
+In order to fix this, the `fees.txt` is stored in a `fees` directory inside the home directory, which has no write permissions.
+The student could still delete this directory, but they would have no incentive to as it would erase the evidence of fee payment.

+### Limitations

+- The `mess.txt` file can be edited by anyone; this means that students can forge mess allocations.
+This cannot be mitigated without contradicting the given instructions.

+- Bash cannot perform floating-point arithmetic.
+To avoid requiring another external utility for this purpose, the fee amounts are truncated to ints, sacrificing precision for simplicity.